mczernin/webcap/documentation/rest_api.md

 ### Please note:

 The response may take up to `"timeout"` seconds.
 Remember to set your HTTP client's timeout accordingly.
-If timeout is not specified, it is set to 28 seconds.

 If hosting the REST API on Heroku, the hosting architecture expects a reply to be sent within 30 seconds.
 Thus it is advisable to cap the timeout to a value under 30 seconds, so as to receive a proper response from Webcap, and not an error from Heroku.